mtwhitley/AstromechMagicPanel/README.md

 <img src="https://raw.githubusercontent.com/mtwhitley/AstromechMagicPanel/main/photos/IMG_5287.jpeg" width="500">

 Then connect the QT Py to the LED panels using the female jumper wires.
+If using the Sparkfun Lumini, connect CI to pin 0 and DI to pin 1.
+If using Adafruit Dotstar, connect CIN to pin 0 and DIN to pin 1.
+Don't forget to connect the 5V and GND pins as well.

 **Assembled Sparkfun LuMini AMP**